1. Where can I park my trailer or RV?

 7. Where can I eat?

 Food is not available in the park.
 There are, however, many restaurants, fast-food and convenience stores located approximately two miles outside the park in the nearby town of Triangle.
-There are beverage machines located at the visitor center, Turkey Run Ridge Group Campground, and Oak Ridge Campground.
+There are snacks available at the visitor center.

 8. Can we ride horses in the park?